 activityproperty must contain the following properties:

 id: This must be a URI, and the use of URN:UUID is recommended.
-An HTTP URI may be used, but in such cases the URI should resolve to a useful resource.
+An HTTP URI may be used, but in such cases the URI should resolve to a resource which represents the activity.

-type: This should be an array, and in any case must include one of the Activity Stream 2.0 Activity Types.
+type: This should include one of the Activity Stream 2.0 Activity Types.
 It may (depending on the activity) also include a type from the Notify Activity Types vocabulary

 origin: The originator of the activity, typically the service responsible for sending the notification.